 We will study two types of quantum distributions in this paper.

-Distribution related to quantum Fourier sampling
+Distribution generated by quantum Fourier sampling by Fefferman and Umans

 The first is a class of hard states introduced by Fefferman and Umans [8], produced by a certain quantum computational process.
 As pointed out in section 4 of ref.
 [8], a straightforward implementation of sampling from this distribution is to apply quantum Fourier transformation to a uniform superposition encoded by a function h related to the matrix permanent, and then perform the standard basis measurement.
 On the other side, there also exist a classical implementation of the sampling as described in ref.
 [4].
 It is shown that such classical sampling algorithms are hard because it contains the matrix permanent problem which is not possible to compute in polynomial time.

-The distribution can be constructed following the steps in ref [8] and [4], which contains more details of implementing this distribution.
+The distribution that we will study originated from ref [8] and [4], For the purpose of exposition, we will restate the construction below.

 Start with m monomials and an encoding function h:m→{0,1}n, an efficiently computable polynomial is defined as below:

 QX1,X2,…,Xn=z∈[m]X1h(z)1X2h(z)2…Xnh(z)n, (3)